Skip to main content

 Aquifers and Confining Layers

 Aquifers are rock layers with sufficient porosity and permeability to allow water to be both contained and move within them.
 For rock or sediment to be considered an aquifer, its pores must be at least partially filled with water and it must be permeable enough to transmit water.
-Drinking water aquifers must also contain potable water.
+Drinking water aquifers must also contain potable, or drinkable water.
 Aquifers can vary dramatically in scale, from spanning several formations covering large regions to being a local formation in a limited area.
 Aquifers adequate for water supply are permeable, porous, and potable.

 Groundwater Flow